Buddism/BLCDNServer/readme.txt

 BLCacheParser/ and BLFileServer/ contain source code

 BLFileServer:
-	hosts the file server binding on the ip and port in appsettings.json, 0.0.0.0 is ALL bindable ips need to port forward the port 28000 (OR THE ONE BL USES) (BOTH TCP+UDP) or the one you set in appsettings.json if players can join your server without you port forwarding you might not need to port forward (blocklands UPNP opens both TCP and UDP)
+	hosts the file server binding on the ip and port in appsettings.json, 0.0.0.0 is ALL bindable ips, if you change this it should use your local ip need to port forward the port 28000 (OR THE ONE BL USES) (BOTH TCP+UDP) or the one you set in appsettings.json if players can join your server without you port forwarding you might not need to port forward (blocklands UPNP opens both TCP and UDP)